Operation Homecoming

 Victor Davis Hanson, “A Ring” (WWII)

 Classics professor and military historian Victor Davis.
 Hanson has written extensively about ancient Greek and modern warfare.
 His uncle, who was also his namesake, fought and died in World War II, two intent on uncovering the last moments of his uncle’s life.
-Hanson was surprised to find several living members of the 29th Marines in …
+Hanson was surprised to find several living members of the 29th Marines in the sixth Marine Division, which had taken heavy casualties at Okinawa.
+Here is an excerpt from one of his many correspondences with his uncle’s former comrades.
+Dear Victor, you simply must overlook the blatant familiarity reflected in this salutation.
+I plead only the overwhelming emotion with which I’ve been attempting to cope for the last 40 hours since the arrival of your startling letter.
+Thank you for enabling …

 Read more